Anime North: Attendance cap

 Anime North has considered implementing an attendance cap to address overcrowding issues.
 Such a cap was enacted in 2012; a decision made in fall 2011 confirmed it.
-Citing long lineups and overwork of staff and volunteers as the main reasons for capping attendance in 2012, they countered (compensated) this announcement by proclaiming pre-registration for the con to be opened on January 2, 2012, giving a large amount of time for fans who want to attend AN 2012 to plan ahead their convention trip.
+Citing long lineups and overwork of staff and volunteers as the main reasons for capping attendance in 2012, they countered (compensated) this announcement by proclaiming pre-registration for the con to be opened on January 2, 2012, giving a large amount of time for fans to plan ahead their convention trip.

 In 2012, weekend passes sold out and none were available for purchase at the door.
-The convention had capped the sales of passes to 15,000 full weekend, and 5,000 single day passes for each day.
+The convention had capped the sales of passes to full weekend, and single day passes for each day.